 Lead: Alberta Health

 Recommendation 14: Establish an integrated, consistent approach to air quality monitoring from source (industry emissions) to fenceline (Mildred Lake – AMS02, Mannix – AMS05, Lower Camp – AMS11) to ambient monitoring stations (AMS01 and Oski-ôtin).
-Changes to monitoring should consider contaminants on the air quality focal parameter list (section 6.6.4).
+Changes to monitoring should consider contaminants on the air quality focal parameter list (section 6.6.4 of the report).
 Consider polycyclic aromatic hydrocarbons in future monitoring plans.

 See recommendation 14.